NDepend Blog

 SOLID Design in C# The Liskov Substitution Principle

-The Liskov Substitution Principle (LSP) is one of the five essential SOLID design principles.
-These principles are guidelines for the proper usage of object-oriented features.
-Named after computer scientist Barbara Liskov, the principle LSP states that:
+The Liskov Substitution Principle (LSP) is the third of the five SOLID design principles, and for many C# developers it is also the most misunderstood.
+Named after computer scientist Barbara Liskov, who introduced it in a 1987 conference keynote, the principle states:

-Objects of a base-class shall be replaceable with objects of its derived classes without causing errors in the application.
+Objects of a base class shall be replaceable with objects of its derived classes without breaking the behavior expected by the client code.

-LSP is often summarized with a counter-example of Duck Test“If it looks like a duck, quacks like a duck, but needs batteries – you probably have the wrong abstraction”
+A useful one-liner used in the community to summarize LSP comes from a play on the Duck Test: “If it looks like a duck, quacks like a duck, but needs batteries, you probably have the wrong abstraction.”

 SOLID Principles Summary

 • The Single Responsibility Principle (SRP): A class should have one reason to change.
-This principle is about how to partition your logic into classes and avoid ending up with some monster classes (known as god class).
+This principle is about how to partition your logic into classes and avoid ending up with monster classes (known as god classes).

 • The Open-Close Principle (OCP): Modules should be open for extension and closed for modification.
-To implement a new feature, it is better to add a new derived class instead of having to modify some existing code.
+To implement a new feature, it is better to add a new derived class rather than modify existing code.

 • The Liskov Substitution Principle (LSP): Methods that use references to base classes must be able to use objects of derived classes without knowing it.
-Array implements IList<T> but throws NotSupportException on IList<T>.Add().
-This is a clear LSP violation.
+Array implements IList<T> but throws NotSupportedException on IList<T>.Add().
+That is a textbook LSP violation, and we will look at it in detail below.

 • The Interface Segregation Principle (ISP): The client should not depend by design on methods it does not use.
-This is why designers introduced interfaces like IReadOnlyCollection<T>.
-Often the client just needs a subset of features like read-only access instead of full read-write access.
+This is why .NET designers later introduced interfaces like IReadOnlyCollection<T>.
+Often the client just needs read-only access instead of full read-write access.

 • The Dependency Inversion Principle (DIP): Depend on abstractions, not on implementations.
-Interfaces are much less subject to changes than classes, especially the ones that abide by the (ISP) and the (LSP).
+Interfaces are much less subject to changes than classes, especially when they obey both ISP and LSP.

-Let’s detail some common polymorphism pitfalls that the LSP attempts to prevent by reminding the developer to adopt the client’s perspective.
+Let’s now detail the common polymorphism pitfalls that LSP attempts to prevent, by reminding the developer to adopt the client’s perspective.

-Refactoring tooling offers the possibility to generate the method stubs when a class derives from a base class or implements an interface.
-Typically the default body of such a method generated is throw NotImplementedException().
+Modern C# refactoring tools (Visual Studio, Rider, ReSharper) offer to generate the method stubs when a class derives from a base class or implements an interface.
+The default body of such a generated method is typically throw new NotImplementedException().

 The Liskov Substitution Principle Implement Base Methods

-Clearly, this behavior should be temporary and must not be deployed in a production environment.
-Client code that holds a reference on the interface or the base class doesn’t expect to get a NotImplementedException raised upon a method call.
-This is why NDepend has a default rule named Do implement methods that throw NotImplementedException, to prevent such situation.
+This behavior should be strictly temporary.
+It must never reach production.
+Client code that holds a reference on the interface or the base class doesn’t expect a NotImplementedException when calling a method that is part of the contract.
+This is exactly why NDepend ships a default rule named Do implement methods that throw NotImplementedException, designed to catch this category of LSP violation before it leaks into a release.

-The problem was that Bird with its Fly() method is too coarse.
-We needed some refinement because not all birds can fly.
-From my experience such wrong assumptions on interfaces and base classes happen quite often in the real world.
-When you stumble on such a situation, see it as a good starting point for refactoring … if possible.
-Indeed, sometimes refactoring is not an option if many clients depend already on the wrong design.
+The original Bird with its Fly() method was too coarse.
+The hierarchy needed a refinement layer because not all birds fly.
+From my experience, this kind of over-promising assumption on an interface or a base class happens far more often than the SOLID textbooks suggest.
+When you stumble on such a situation, treat it as a refactoring opportunity, if you still can.
+Sometimes refactoring is not an option, because too many clients already depend on the wrong abstraction.

-One dreaded LSP violation in .NET is the class System.Array implementing the ICollection<T> interface.
-Hence Array has to implement the ICollection<T>.Add() method but calling this method on an array throws at runtime a NotSupportedException:
+The most cited LSP violation in .NET is System.Array implementing the ICollection<T> interface.
+Because the interface declares ICollection<T>.Add(), Array has no choice but to “implement” it.
+Calling that method on an array throws NotSupportedException at runtime:

-The Liskov Substitution Principle can also be explained with the Rectangle and Square paradigm.
-A square is-a rectangle isn’t it?
-So we should be able to write such code:
+The Liskov Substitution Principle is often taught with the Rectangle and Square paradigm.
+A square is-a rectangle, isn’t it?
+So this should work:

-These restrictions are named C# Covariance and Contravariance:
+These constraints are exactly what is meant by C# Covariance and Contravariance:

 CSharp Covariance and Contravariance